Tepexic/nuxt-portfolio/content/articles/my-first-coding-challenge.md

 They asked me to submit the function inside a GitHub gist, so I did.
 I'm waiting for their response now.
 I'll update as soon as I know anything :)

+Update: Didn't get the job.
+It was a good challenge, though.

 [Here's the repo of this code](https://github.com/Tepexic/human-size).